kazuho/protected-sni/draft-kazuho-protected-sni.md

 : The AEAD algorithm and the hash algorithm to encrypted the encrypted_payload

 encrypted_payload
-: Contains a PlaintextEncryptedSNI structure encrypted using the selected cipher-suite.
+: Contains a PlaintextEncryptedSNI structure encrypted using the only cipher-suite specified by the "cipher_suites" field of the ClientHello message.

 The key that is being used for protecting the encrypted_payload is calculated as follows by using the HKDF functions [RFC5869], whereas the semi_static_master_key being calculated by applying HKDF-Extract to the result of the (EC)DH key exchange with an empty salt.